gpuweb/WSL/Spec/source/index.rst

 .. note::
     The goal of these rules is to allow some limited coercion of literals, but only when it is non-ambiguous.
-    In particular null can be used for any array reference or pointer type, and integer literals can be used either for int, uint or float parameters.
+    In particular integer literals can be used either for int, uint or float parameters.
     If this is ambiguous, all integer literals are limited to the int type and we try again.
-    If it is still ambiguous we give up.
+    If there is no overload left we give up.
     This is more restrictive than HLSL which allows a lot of implicit coercions, on purpose, to simplify implementations.

 .. note::